Melodic-Mind/Note-Art/docs/code/instruments/Guitar.md

 ## Guitar
 Represents a guitar which can play notes, individually or strum them together using different input methods.
+This guitar uses all the audio files from the note-art server, if you wish to create a different guitar you can do so easily by using the template below with your number of strings, their ranges, etc.

 **Kind**: global class